 If you ever feel like giving up, remember why you started in the first place

 To conclude, I would just like to say – I have had several moments in my life, where I could have easily given up.
 I could have surrendered to the situation, not willing to move on.
-But I am glad I stood strong then.
-For those experiences have made me a better human being now, who is capable of handling adversities much better.
-Retrospectively, those adversities taught me more about life, than what I could have otherwise understood.
-So, I think that the quote –
+But retrospectively, I am glad I stood strong then.
+Those experiences have made me a better human being, capable of handling adversities much better.
+Those adversities taught me more about life than what I could have otherwise understood.

 When life throws lemons at you, you make lemonade from them